Fur

 An animal with commercially valuable fur is known within the fur industry as a furbearer.
-The use of fur as clothing or decoration is controversial; animal welfare advocates object to the trapping and killing of wildlife, and to the confinement and killing of animals on fur farms.
+The use of fur as clothing or decoration is controversial; animal welfare advocates object to the trapping and killing of wildlife, and the confinement and killing of animals on fur farms.

 Composition

 The modern mammalian fur arrangement is known to have occurred as far back as docodonts, haramiyidans and eutriconodonts, with specimens of Castorocauda, Megaconus and Spinolestes preserving compound follicles with both guard hair and underfur.

 Fur may consist of three layers, each with a different type of hair.

 Down hair

 Down hair (also known as underfur, undercoat, underhair or ground hair) is the bottom – or inner – layer, composed of wavy or curly hairs with no straight portions or sharp points.
 Down hairs, which are also flat, tend to be the shortest and most numerous in the coat.
 Thermoregulation is the principal function of the down hair, which insulates a layer of dry air next to the skin.